codearachnid/tribe-events-oembed/README.md

 ## Known Limitations

-* currently recurring events are not recognized
+* some issues with recurring events not fully functional have been experienced
-* self embedded links may not work as expected
-* sometimes random issues with permalinks, fix by flushing permalinks.
-Settings > Permalinks > Save